Amazon posts largest profit in its history on sales, tax boost

 "This was another blow-out quarter for Amazon," said GBH Insights analyst Daniel Ives.
 "The retail strength was eye-popping as the company had a banner holiday season and looked to capture roughly 50 percent of all e-commerce holiday season sales."

 As expected, the period running from before the U.S. Thanksgiving holiday through New Years was Amazon's biggest-ever by revenue.
-Sales rose 38 percent to US$60.5 billion in the quarter, beating expectations.
+Sales rose 38 percent to US$60.5 billion in the quarter, beating estimates.

 The company's fast delivery, like its two-hour Prime Now service, has helped win over holiday shoppers eager to avoid the crowds of big box retailers.
 Prime saw more than 4 million sign-ups in one week alone last quarter, and revenue from subscription fees grew 49 percent to US$3.2 billion, Amazon said.